LEGO Gets Leg Up On Toy Competitors

 SMITH: Danish journalist Peter Benson went even further.

-Mr. PETER BENSON (Journalist): Actually, in my newspaper I made a front page story saying that children doesn't want to play with LEGO anymore.
+PETER BENSON: Actually, in my newspaper I made a front page story saying that children doesn't want to play with LEGO anymore.
 LEGO is dying.
 The funny thing is LEGO found their way out by going back to basics.

 SMITH: And now as Danish journalist Peter Benson describes LEGO...